sanicoll/ILGM_Final_Project/README.md

 ## Notes:
-Klingler et al. (https://files.eric.ed.gov/fulltext/ED596590.pdf) provides the description of architecture for the convolutional VAE and motivates the use of VAEs in education
+Klingler et al. (https://files.eric.ed.gov/fulltext/ED596590.pdf) provides the description of architecture for the convolutional VAE (not code) and motivates the use of VAEs in education
+All code is original